MicrosoftDocs/fabric-docs/docs/real-time-intelligence/vector-database-eventhouse.md

 | api key |	This value can be found in the **Keys & Endpoint** section when examining your resource from the [Azure portal](https://ms.portal.azure.com/).
 You can use either KEY1 or KEY2. |
 | deployment id | This value can be found under the **Deployments** section in the [Azure OpenAI Studio](https://oai.azure.com/). |

-1. Use the above information when running the Azure OpenAI cells.
+Use the above information when running the Azure OpenAI cells.

+> [!IMPORTANT]
+> Key-based authentication must be enabled on your resource in order to use the API key.

 ## Query the similarity

 The query is run directly from the notebook, and uses the returned embedding from the previous step in a comparison against the embedded Wikipedia pages stored in your eventhouse.
 This query uses the [cosine similarity function](/azure/data-explorer/kusto/query/series-cosine-similarity-function) and returns the top 10 most similar vectors.

 Run the cells in the notebook to see the results of the query.
+You can change the search term and re-run the query to see different results.
+You could also compare an existing entry in the Wiki database to find similar entries.

 ## Optimize for scale